gmlc-dispatches/dispatches/docs/models/fossil/design_integrated_ultra_supercritical_powerplant.rst

+.. _Design of Integrated Ultra-Supercritical Power Plant:

 Design of Integrated Ultra-Supercritical Power Plant
 =================================================

-The Design of Integrated Ultra-Supercritical Power Plant are two example models to determine the optimal location and design of a charge and discharge thermal energy storage system integrated with a pulverized coal-fired ultra-supercritical power plant using a Generalized Disjunctive Programming formulation.
-A detailed description of the ultra-supercritical power plant model is given in Ultra-Supercritical plant model.
-To identify the optimal location and design of the storage systems in the power plant, two superstructures are built, one for charging the system and the second one for discharging the storage system.
-The discrete design decisions are included to the model as logical constraints using disjunctions.
-A conceptual representation of the charge and discharge superstructures is shown in the flowsheets below:
+The Design of Integrated Ultra-Supercritical Power Plant is comprised by two example models to determine the optimal location and design of a charge and discharge thermal energy storage system integrated with a pulverized coal-fired ultra-supercritical power plant using a Generalized Disjunctive Programming (GDP) formulation.
+To identify the optimal location and design of the two storage systems when integrated to the power plant, discrete design decisions are included to the model as logical constraints using disjunctions.
+To solve the design problem, two superstructures are built, one for charging and one for discharging the storage system.
+A conceptual representation of each superstructure is shown in the flowsheets below, where the green dotted and dashed lines represent the discrete design decisions for each storage system integrated with the power plant.

 .. image:: ../../images/charge_design_ultra_supercritical_powerplant.png
 	   :align: center